 Pediatric Abdominal Pain at Pediatric Clinic DRHC Dubai

-- Pediatric Abdominal pain is the most frequent gastrointestinal complaint that brings child to a physician.
-The majority of pediatric abdominal complaints are relatively benign (e.g. constipation) but it is important to pick up on the cardinal signs that might suggest a more serious underlying disease.
+- Pediatric Abdominal pain is the most frequent gastrointestinal complaint that brings a child to a physician.
+The majority of pediatric abdominal complaints are relatively benign (e.g., constipation), but it is important to pick up on the cardinal signs that might suggest a more serious underlying disease.

 - Diagnosing abdominal pain in children is a challenging task.